marcindeperas-casumo/frontend-react-stack/README.md

 ## How it works

-`mobile-react-stack-poc` contains a couple of services that showcases the proof of concept that enable us to build react components and embed them in the current mobile application.
+`mobile-react-stack-poc` contains a couple of services that enable us to build react components and embed them in the current mobile application.

 ### `mobile-react-stack`

-In simple terms, this is just a `create-react-app` with a couple of components in it.
-For the sake of the proof of concept most of the wiring is left untouched as these are not crucial in proving that this concept could work, and all these details can be revisited and refined later on.
+In simple terms, this is just a `create-react-app` with some components in it.

 This service runs in dev mode (`yarn start`), so every time a change in the source files is made, the target app will be reloaded.